spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/1-standalone-stream-rabbitmq.md

 spring.cloud.stream.bindings.output.producer.requiredGroups=usage-cost-consumer
 ```

-1. The property `spring.cloud.stream.bindings.output.destination` binds the `UsageDetailSender`'s output to the `usage-detail` RabbitMQ exchange.
+- The `spring.cloud.stream.bindings.output.destination` property binds the `UsageDetailSender` object's output to the `usage-detail` RabbitMQ exchange.
-1. The property `spring.cloud.stream.bindings.output.producer.requiredGroups` makes sure to create a durable queue named `usage-detail.usage-cost-consumer` which consumes from the `usage-detail` RabbitMQ exchange.
+- The `spring.cloud.stream.bindings.output.producer.requiredGroups` property makes sure to create a durable queue named `usage-detail.usage-cost-consumer`, which consumes from the `usage-detail` RabbitMQ exchange.

-##### Durable queues
+##### Durable Queues

 By default, the Spring Cloud Stream consumer application creates an `anonymous` auto-delete queue.
 This can result in a message not being stored and forwarded by the producer if the producer application started before the consumer application.
-Even though the exchange is durable, there needs to be a `durable` queue bound to the exchange for the message to be stored for later consumption.
+Even though the exchange is durable, we need a `durable` queue to be bound to the exchange for the message to be stored for later consumption.
 Hence, for guaranteed message delivery, you need a `durable` queue.

-To pre-create durable queues and bind them to the exchange, the producer application should set the property:
+To pre-create durable queues and bind them to the exchange, the producer application should set the following property:

 ```
 spring.cloud.stream.bindings.<channelName>.producer.requiredGroups
 ```

 The `requiredGroups` property accepts a comma-separated list of groups to which the producer must ensure message delivery.
-When this property is set, a durable queue is created using the format `<exchange>.<requiredGroup>`.
+When this property is set, a durable queue is created by using the `<exchange>.<requiredGroup>` format.

 #### Building

-Now let’s build the Usage Detail Sender application.
+Now we can build the Usage Detail Sender application.

-In the directory `usage-detail-sender` use the following command to build the project using maven.
+In the `usage-detail-sender` directory, use the following command to build the project using maven:

 ```bash
 ./mvnw clean package